adhanowa/Sample-Network-Application/README.md

      - unknown/undefined scope of use (single user, multi user, etc.)
      - unknown target audience / details
          - is the tool being developed for a new hire, client or seasoned techies?
-     - avoid exposing sensitive data on the internet by sending query parameters and results via HTTP
+     - avoid exposing sensitive data to the internet by sending data clear text
         - at a very minimum, use HTTPS
         - log events to a centralized system that can ingest the logs, and make them searchable
         - for medium size and large size companies, I would advise deploying a centralized logging